heisenbug0/radio_app/README_DEPLOYMENT.md

 - Ensure `REDIS_URL` is set correctly
 - Check that Redis service is running
 - Verify WebSocket connections in browser console

+**Radiojar Player Not Loading:**
+- Verify you've replaced the placeholder with actual embed code
+- Check that your Radiojar stream URL is correct
+- Test the stream URL directly in a browser

 **Static Files Not Loading:**
 - Run `python manage.py collectstatic` manually if needed